-Note: Many participants combine this tour with other Ecuador tours (e.g. the High Andes Extension), a Galapagos cruise, or Amazon lodge package.
-Please ask for details.
+Many participants combine this tour with the High Andes extension, other Ecuador tours, a Galapagos cruise, or Amazon lodge package.
+These are usually very easy to organize; please ask for details if you are interested.

 Day 1: Arrival in Quito.
-You will be met at the airport and transferred to your hotel.
+Most flights arrive in the evening.
+You will be met at the airport and transferred to a hotel in Quito.

 Day 8: Departure.
-Unless you are continuing on to the extension or another Ecuador tour, the tour ends this morning at the Quito airport.
+Unless you are continuing on to the extension or another Ecuador tour, the tour ends this morning with a transfer to the Quito airport.